alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 ## Plaintext Content and Sensitive Metadata (PCASM)

-The PCASM of a message is defined as: 1 or more bits of information regarding either the plaintext message content ("content"), or the precise size of that content.
+The PCASM of a message is defined as: 1 or more bits of information regarding any or all of:

+1.  the plaintext message content (the "content")

+2.  the precise size of the content

+3.  any metadata which may describe the thematic nature of the content

 ### Examples of PCASM